Safety First!

 There is a skill to using gloves.

-The first point is tat gloves are a last resort of protection.
-Do not think that you have gloves on so can dip your hands in resin, rather you should aim to keep gloves free of resin.
-This will greatly reduce the changes of resin getting spread around.
+The first point is that gloves are a last resort of protection.
+Do not think that you have gloves on so can dip your hands in resin; rather you should aim to keep gloves free of resin.
+This will greatly reduce the chances of resin getting spread around.

 You need to be conscious of what surfaces are to be considered contaminated and what are not - and use the gloves only for the former.
 It is easy to use gloves for everything, and so get resin everywhere, then take the gloves off, and handle surfaces that should be clean with your bare hands.